-The G200 range of instruments has the facility to set rising or falling alarms for the main gas channels.
+The G100 range of instruments has the facility to set rising or falling alarms for the two main gas channels, CO_2 and O_2 (if selected as an option).
 The alarms for each channel can be enabled or disabled independently via the 'Alarms' menu option.

 Once enabled these alarms become active in the 'Main Read Screen'; this is indicated by a bell 4 icon.
-If an alarm is triggered the screen turns red and a flashing bell 4 icon is displayed.
+If an alarm is triggered the screen turns red and a flashing bell icon is displayed.
 The beeper is sounded until the gas level has recovered beyond the trigger point.

-- Rising alarms are triggered when the gas level exceeds the maximum value entered by the user. - Falling alarms are triggered when the gas level falls below the minimum value entered by the user. - 1) From the 'Main Read Screen' press the 'Menu' key on the instrument panel. - 2) Press 'Key 2' to display the 'Utilities' menu. - 3) Press 'Key 3' to select 'Alarms' and the following screen is displayed:
+- Rising alarms are triggered when the gas level exceeds the maximum value entered by the user. - Falling alarms are triggered when the gas level falls below the minimum value entered by the user. - 1) From the 'Main Read Screen' press the 'Menu' key on the instrument panel. - 2) Press 'Key 2' to display the 'Utilities' menu. - 3) Press 'Key 3' to select alarm settings and the following screen is displayed: